 The governmental fund Statement of Revenues, Expenditures and Changes in Fund Balance/school-wide Statement of Activities includes an adjustment column.
-The fund financial statements reports \$39,952 of capital outlay that was capitalized as capital assets for the school-wide financial statements.
-The fund financial statements include \$22,500 of contribution and grant revenue that was excluded from the fund in a prior year.
-The difference between the School's required pension contribution, recorded as expense on the fund, and the change in the net pension and OPEB liability and related deferred inflows and outflows of is (\$338,289).
+Depreciation of \$106,476 is recorded on the Statement of Activities, but excluded from the Changes in Fund Balances.
+The difference between the School's required pension contribution, recorded as expense on the fund, and the change in the net pension and OPEB liability and related deferred inflows and outflows of is (\$422,710).